Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/1-Authentication/sign-in-ciam/README.md

 ## Overview

-This sample demonstrates a Java Servlet web app that signs in users to your Microsoft Entra tenant using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).
+This sample demonstrates a Java Servlet web app that signs in users to your Microsoft Entra CIAM tenant using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).

 ## Scenario

-1. This web application uses **MSAL for Java (MSAL4J)** to sign in users to their own Microsoft Entra tenant and obtains an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Microsoft Entra ID**.
+1. This web application uses **MSAL for Java (MSAL4J)** to sign users into a Microsoft Entra CAIM tenant and obtain an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Microsoft Entra ID**.
 2. The **ID Token** proves that a user has successfully authenticated with this tenant.
 3. The web application protects one of its routes according to user's authentication status.